 The landmark of the casino was a giant horseshoe with a display filled with one hundred very rare $10,000 notes.

 In 1957 disaster struck and Binion lost his casino licence for good.
-His wife and son Jack took over management, while Benny watched the action from one of the coffee tables and assumed the position of “consultant”.
+His wife and son Jack took over management, while Benny watched the action from one of the coffee tables and assumed the position of “consultant.”

 Officially, Binion was off his job but his most important achievement still lay ahead of him.

-The World Series of Poker Begins
+How the World Series of Poker Began

 In 1970, after a weekend of poker in Reno, Binion invited the players to carry on with the game in the Horseshoe.
 He jokingly called it the World Championship of Poker.